ibm-cloud-docs/power-iaas/connecting-ibmi-port.md

 You might have to type  `sudo` in front of the `ssh` command if the system denies you permission.
 {: note}

+For further information on information and mapping, see [TCP/IP Ports Required for IBM i Access and Related Functions](https://www.ibm.com/support/pages/node/644775){: external} and also [Port Assignments with Operations Console](https://www.ibm.com/support/pages/ibm-iseries-port-assignments-operations-console){: external}.

 If you are on a Windows&reg; system, continue with [Setting up and configuring PuTTY on a Windows system](#configure-putty), otherwise see [Starting TCP servers](#start-tcp-servers).

 ## Setting up and configuring PuTTY on a Windows system